 BURGER BEAST’s Top 25 🍔s: #20 Killer Melts

 I love Killer Melts.
-There I said it.
-Yes, it’s a grilled cheese spot but with “killer” burgers.
+Yes, it’s a grilled cheese spot but with killer burgers.

 I could have easily told you that the burger on their menu named after me is the best burger they have, it’s not.
 The American Gangster features two 3 oz. burger patties topped with pickles, bacon, grilled onions, mayo, and American cheese.

-4 out of 5 gangstas agree that this burger is awesome, the other fella sleeps with the fishes.
+4 out of 5 gangstas agree that this burger is incredible, the other fella sleeps with the fishes.

 BURGER BEAST’s Top 25 🍔s: #19 Hate Mondays Tavern

-Karl (owner of HMT) took a donut, glazed it with his signature seasoning and then sliced it in half.
-This is where it gets interesting…he flipped the buns so the glaze was on the inside.
-Game changer right?
+Karl (chef/owner of HMT) took a donut, glazed it with his signature seasoning, and then sliced it in half.
+Now, this is where it gets interesting; he flipped the buns, so the glaze was on the inside.
+Game changer, right?
 Yup.

 *Winner of the 2018 Hamburger House Party People’s Choice Award